 The collective faculty at the University of Louisiana Monroe DPT program has developed a comprehensive plan to provide students with clinical experiences that have substantial depth and breadth of Physical Therapy practice.
 The layout of the clinical education experiences and the required elements are meant to assist students with development of critical thinking skills and transfer of learning from didactic coursework to patient care.
 While there are general requirements for all clinical education experiences that will be described in this handbook, the Clinical Education Team will make every effort to individualize experiences that fit the best needs of the student.
 Please review this handbook in its entirety in order to clarify any questions.
-If there are discrepancies found between this handbook and the Graduate/ Professional school Catalog, students are instructed to use the information in the catalog.
+If there are discrepancies found between this handbook and the Graduate/ Professional Schooll Catalog, students are instructed to comply with the Graduate/Professional School Catalog.